-Eligibility of Privileges Policy addresses Athletics student attendance, behavior, and grades.
-Based on this SBDM policy, students may lose the rights to participate in or attend extracurricular activities and events.
+\Eligibility of Privileges Policy addresses student-athletes' attendance, behavior, and grades.
+Based on this SBDM policy, students may lose the right to participate in or attend extracurricular activities and events.
 EOP will be run school wide and be applied to ALL students during weeks of Middle School Dance, Fall/Winter Homecoming, and Prom.
-Administration reserves right to apply EOP on individual basis dependent upon student's actions in/outside school.
+Administration reserves the right to apply EOP on an individual basis dependent upon student's actions in/outside school.